- When should I participate in Practicum?

-Generally speaking, you should plan to participate in Practicum I after your freshman year, and Practicum II following your sophomore year (after admission to the Teacher Prep Program).
+Generally speaking, you should plan to participate in Practicum I your freshman year, and Practicum II your sophomore or junior year (after admission to the Teacher Prep Program).
 You must complete both placements before you participate in Partnership and/or Student Teaching unless your program states otherwise.

 What meetings are required for Practicum and Student Teaching?

-Generally, you will need to attend information meetings for Practicum and Student Teaching.
-This is just to make sure that you and OPS are on the same page.
-For Practicum placements, you will also meet with your University Supervisor prior to the start of your placement.
-For student teaching, you must also attend the Mock Interview, Seminar Day and Wrap-Up Day.
+Generally, every placement has its own Orientation meeting to make sure that you and OPS are on the same page.
+You will also have an opportunity to meet with your assigned University Supervisor prior to the start of the field and clinical experience placement.
+Important dates are listed on the OPS website.
 Failure to attend required meetings/sessions can adversely affect your grade and/or result in cancellation of placement.

 Yes, you will still need to attend the orientation pertaining to this year's offering (be it Practicum or Student Teaching).
 Information, including some requirements, change from year to year or even from one semester to the next.
 In order for us to guarantee that you got the correct information firsthand, we require attendance at the orientation event.
 Some information may be a repeat of what you heard before, but it is a good reinforcement too.
 Too much knowledge never hurt anyone!